kablaa/CTF-Workshop/guide.md

 a.out: ELF 64-bit LSB  executable, x86-64, version 1 (SYSV), dynamically linked (uses shared libs), for GNU/Linux 2.6.24, BuildID[sha1]=beb27b3da4fc2e516f2e0279f5c83b4e046fad5f, not stripped
 ```

+#### Objdump
+`objdump` is a critical tool for most things regarding executables.
+It allows you to convert the executable into it's assembly equivalent, allowing you to read the instructions it will be executing when it is running.
+The main command that will be used is: `objdump -M intel <input file name> > <output file>`.

 ### 3.2 Dynamic Analysis

 Performing Dynamic Analysis involves examining and attempting to understand the inner workings of a binary while it is being run.
 This process usually involves using a [debugger](https://en.wikipedia.org/wiki/Debugger) to examine the states of registers, the stack, and the program flow at certain points during execution.